sevenwestmedia/project-watchtower/README.md

 ### Build Caching - using cache-loader
 BUILD_CACHE_DISABLED: by default this is false, setting it to true will disable build caching
-BUILD_CACHE_DIRECTORY: specfies the build cache directory, by default its .build-cache
+BUILD_CACHE_DIRECTORY: specfies the build cache directory, by default it is .build-cache in the working directory